JWST ETC MSA Shutter Photometry Strategy

 The MSA Shutter Photometry strategy is used for the NIRSpec MOS Confirmation Imaging mode in the JWST ETC.

 NIRSpec MOS Confirmation Imaging is an imaging mode that allows photometry after the science observations are executed, through an MSA shutter within a user selected Slitlet Shape and a selected science filter (F070LP, F100LP, F170LP, F290LP, CLEAR).
 The selection of Slitlet Shape and filter follows the selection of the associated MOS science observation.
 This imaging strategy is designed to allow the target to be offset within the source shutter and performs full shutter photometry with optional background subtraction.
-Detector readout patterns are limited to either NRS or NRSRAPID.
+Detector readout patterns are NRS, NRSRAPID, NRSIRS2, and NRSIRS2RAPID.
 An exposure time is specified through the number of Groups per integration, which allows for only a single-ramp observation.
 This is the ETC equivalent of the Confirmation Images option on the MOS template in the JWST Astronomer's Proposal Tool (APT).

 - Centered on source - From the drop-down menu in the Scene tab, select a source within the scene to use for the calculation.
 "Centered" refers to the center of an MSA shutter.